 The origin of anatomical terminology dates back to the ancient period, more than 2,500 years ago, and was described in the common languages of that time: Greek, and later Latin.
 This principle has endured and serves as a base for the modern-day anatomical nomenclature.
 Greek and Latin medicine established the foundation of anatomical terminology which varied with different authors.
 Most of the anatomical terms are different from colloquial words, and have changed since ancient times.
-Hippokrates (ca. 460-370 BC), in Greece, introduced terms such as acromion, bronchus and peritoneum.
+Hippocrates (ca. 460-370 BC), in Greece, introduced terms such as acromion, bronchus and peritoneum.
 Aurus Cornelius Celsus (25 BC – 50 AD), in Rome, used cartilago, patella or sutura.
 Cladius Galenos of Pergamon (129/130 – 199/200 AD) introduced new terms such as aponeurosis, coccyx, epiphysis, hypophysis, epidermis, pylorus.
 Friedrich D. J. Henle (1809 - 1885) was the first to simplify anatomical terminology.
 Terms such as “medialis, and lateralis” were introduced by him to describe the appropriate orientation and direction of anatomical structures.

 Previously, the International Anatomical Nomenclature Committee has been responsible for the production of six editions of Nomina Anatomica.
 The Nomina anatomica (6th edition in 1989) was the standard anatomical nomenclature until recently.
 This has been succeeded by the Terminologia Anatomica by resolution of the International Federation of Associations of Anatomists (IFAA) in 1999.

 Worldwide adoption of the same terminology would eliminate national differences, which were causing extreme confusion in instances where the same structure was known by several names.
-The new terminology is thus the result of worldwide consultation and contains Latin and equivalent English terms.
+The new terminology is thus the result of worldwide consultation and centres around the latin nomenclature with equivalent English terms provided.
 It is indexed in Latin and English and contains an index of eponyms in order to find the correct non-eponymous term.

 The number of anatomical terms now recorded in “Terminologia Anatomica”, contains nomenclature for more than 7500 human gross (macroscopic) anatomical structures.
 This growth in numbers is caused mainly by the insertion of clinical anatomical and neuro-anatomical names.
 A number of incorrect or misleading terms have been replaced.